-There will inevitably come a time where you and your groom will need to sit down and trim the guest list.
-When it comes to co-workers, is it acceptable to invite them only and not their spouses or plus-ones?
+There will inevitably come a time when you and your partner will need to sit down and trim the guest list.
+You have to draw the line somewhere, but when it comes to co-workers, is it acceptable to invite them only and not their spouses or plus-ones?
 Or would that be impolite?
-Our wedding etiquette expert is here to answer your guest-list question in our daily post.
+Our in-house wedding etiquette expert is here to weigh your options.

 I'm close to about 10 of my co-workers and I'd love to have them at my wedding, but my guest list is tight and we can't accommodate 20 more people.
 Would it be okay to invite these co-workers, but not their spouses?